-The need of water on the vast body of the public domain yet in the arid land states requires that means should be taken to approximately measure the amount of water which does not flow of by the river system, nor is yet accounted for by the ascertained evaporation.
+The need of water on the vast body of the public domain yet in the arid land states requires that means should be taken to approximately measure the amount of water which does not flow off by the river system, nor is yet accounted for by the ascertained evaporation.
 In this, common observation teaches that people of eastern Oregon are very greatly interested, because, on account of the character of the surface formation, the precipitation falling east of the summit ridge of the Cascade range seems in larger measure to pass into the ground where it falls-and not on that range and interior mountains merely, but over the great plain of the Columbia basin.
-The disappearance of snow from the surface, under the influence of the (Chinook), wind from the Pacific ocean, leaving the ground dry in a few minutes, seems to the observer magical-turning in a few hours of time the extensive arid lands of Oregon, Washington, Idaho, and western Montana from a snow covered condition distressful for the stock owner to contemplate, into immediately usable pasture lands, yet showing little effect on the great river of the west-the Columbia-the floods of which occur usually in June.
+The disappearance of snow from the surface, under the influence of the (Chinook), wind from the Pacific ocean, leaving the ground dry in a few minutes, seems to the observer magical turning in a few hours of time the extensive arid lands of Oregon, Washington, Idaho, and western Montana from a snow covered condition distressful for the stock owner to contemplate, into immediately usable pasture lands, yet showing little effect on the great river of the west-the Columbia the floods of which occur usually in lune.

-Where does this precipitation lodge; and is it recoverable for uses in agriculture and horticulture? are questions of more pressing importance to the people of Oregon at present than the opening of the unnecessarily large Cascade forest reserve, on the eastern portion of which, pasturage being permitted, the livestock interest can have the benefit until a permanent forest policy (should one be needed) can be adopted, which will minister to the general welfare.
-I have endeavored to show that the privilege of grazing the east side of the Cascode range and foothills is of the annual value of \$1,000,000.
-The entire value of the sheep and wool interest of the state is shown in the Oregonian of January 1, 1898, to be as follows:-
+Where does this precipitation lodge; and is it recoverable for uses in agriculture and horticulture; are questions of more pressing importance to the people of Oregon at present than the opening of the unnecessarily large Cascade forest reserve, on the eastern portion of which, pasturage being permitted, the livestock interest can have the benefit until a permanent forest policy (should one be needed) can be adopted, which will minister to the general welfare.
+Thave endeavored to show that the privilege of grazing the east side of the Cascade range and foothills is of the annual value of \$1,000,000.
+The entire value of the sheep and wool interest of the state is shown in the Oregonian of January 1, 1988, to be as follows:-

-Sheep, 2,167,241 head @ \$2.2 25\$ 4,876,292 5 Wool, 15,706,356 pounds, @ 2 10 cents\$ 1,570,635 6 Total for sheep and w 6 446 927 8 85
+Sheep, 2,167,211 head at \$2.25 \$ 4,876,292 25 Wool, 15,706,356 pounds, at 10 cents -1,570,635 60 Total for sheep and wool \$ 6,446,927 85